tagomobile/api/documents/generate.md

 Trackable code will be added into the account automatically.

-For Non-Trackable you could specify if code needed to be added it into the account, once generated, or not.
+For Non-Trackable you could optioanlly specify if code needed to be added it into the account or not.
+If not specified, code will be added by default.

-* `POST /generate?add={bool}` generate barcode.
+* `POST /generate?add={bool}` generate barcode. 'add' parameter is 'true' by default.

 Data type: [Barcode](barcode.md)